Suman-Bhandar/Rprogramming/README.md

 So although the analytic montra “use the right tool for the problem” should always be in our prefrontal cortex, the advancements and flexibility of R is making it the right tool for many problems.

 Community

 The R community is fantastically diverse and engaged.
 On a daily basis, the R community generates opportunities and resources for learning about R. These cover the full spectrum of training - books, online courses, R user groups, workshops, conferences, etc. And with over 2 million users and developers, finding help and technical expertise is only a simple click away.
 Support is available through R mailing lists, Q&A websites7, social media networks, and numerous blogs.

-So now that you know how awesome R is, it’s time to learn how to use it.

-Go to top

-Consequently, R is named partly after its authors (Ross and Robert) and partly as a play on the name of S. ↩

-Morandat, Frances; Hill, Brandon (2012).
-Evaluating the design of the R language: objects and functions for data analysis.
-ECOOP’12 Proceedings of the 26th European conference on Object-Oriented Programming. ↩

-See Roger Peng’s R programming for Data Science for further, yet concise, details on S and R’s history. ↩

-This was recently argued by Pollack et al. which was appropriately rebutted by Boehmke & Jackson.
-See my post which provides both articles. ↩

-Open-source is far from new as its been around for decades (i.e. A-2 in the 1950s, IBM’s ACP in the ’60s, Tiny BASIC in the ’70s) but has gained prominence since the late 1990s. ↩

-See The Journal of Statistical Software and The R Journal ↩

-Stack Overflow and CrossValidated are two great Q&A sources ↩